wxl/blogofobe/docs/posts.rst

 Post Content
 ------------
-The post content is written using a markup language, currently Blogofile supports several to choose from:
+The post content is written using a markup language, currently blogofobe supports several to choose from:

 * `Markdown`_ (files end in .markdown)
 * `Textile`_ (files end in .textile)